The $318 Billion Market Amazon Could Easily Control

 We have seen the retail industry’s brick-and-mortar model disintegrate.
 The auto aftermarket industry is expected to follow.

-Image of Advance Auto Parts website, shipping only small items, larger not available to ship.
+Image of Advance Auto Parts (NYSE:AAP) website, shipping only small items, larger not available to ship

-I am not quite sure how successful the one-hour (or two hours) delivery has been in the U.S. (UK based author), Amazon Prime (delivery) here in the UK has been successful.
+I am not quite sure how successful the one-hour (or two hours) delivery has been in the U.S. (U.K. based author); Amazon Prime (delivery) here in the U.K. has been successful.

-Now, I know the UK is much smaller than the U.S. but with regards to supply chain efficiency, Amazon has shown to me that they strive to offer the best regardless.
+Now, I know the U.K. is much smaller than the U.S., but with regards to supply chain efficiency, Amazon has shown to me that it strives to offer the best regardless.

 You have seen in the chart above; Amazon Prime subscribers are supposed to be around 70 million by the end of 2017.